Macroscopic Spin-Orbit Interaction through Strong-Field Pumping of Inhomogeneously Aligned Molecular Ensemble

 A representative case is displayed in Fig.\ref{fig:harmonics_0deg}, where the molecule is aligned at a relative angle of \(\theta = 0^\circ\) to the bi-chromatic electric field.
 This example reveals that harmonics of even order, which are forbidden in linear polarization, are generated under the counter-rotating bi-chromatic field \cite{neufeld2019floquet}.

 Our main interest here is in systems that can be readily tested in the laboratory.
 As such, the $N_2$ molecule, which has served as a case study in most experiments on HHG from molecules, is a useful example explored in the remainder of the paper (additional results of H$_2^+$ are provided in sections IV and V of the SM).
 The HHG spectrum for the case of $N_2$ molecule is given in section IV of the SM.
 The amplitude and phase of the $1^{st}$ to the $5^{th}$ harmonics of $N_2$ field decomposed to the left and right circular polarization states, as a function of the alignment angle $\theta$, are shown in Fig. \ref{fig:amp_phase_harmonics}.
 Due to the inversion symmetry of the molecules along their molecular axis, the response of these harmonics exhibits periodic behavior with a period of 180 degrees.
 Notably, several harmonic orders display an almost linear dependence of the phase on the alignment angle.
-This characteristic is crucial for achieving integer values of OAM in the far-field radiation generated by the molecular ensemble.
+This characteristic is crucial for achieving integer values of OAM in the far-field radiation generated by the molecular ensemble. {To check the possible effect of field intensity on the phase and amplitude response, we compare, in the SM (section IV.E), the response of $\mathrm{N_2}$ at field intensities of $1\times 10^{14}$ and $3\times 10^{14}\ \mathrm{W/cm^2}$, and of $\mathrm{H_2^+}$ at field intensities of $3\times 10^{13}$, $1\times 10^{14}$, and $3\times 10^{14}\ \mathrm{W/cm^2}$.
+We show that the phase response is only weakly affected by the field intensity.}

 To corroborate the simulations, we developed a mathematical model describing the linear response of a diatomic molecule to a BCCP Field (see SM).
 We observed a good agreement of the results of this analytical theoretical calculation with the simulation results.
 Moreover, we observed that the fundamental and second harmonic show a value much smaller than one for the ellipticity, which is attributed to the anisotropy of the molecular polarizability tensor.
 This is further analyzed in the SM.